gitpan/App-TimeTracker-Command-Jira/README.md

 - set or append the ticket subject in the task description ("Adding more cruft")
 - add the ticket number to the tasks tags ("ABC-1")
 - if `Git` is also used, determine a save branch name from the ticket identifier and subject, and change into this branch ("ABC-1\_adding\_more\_cruft")
-- set the owner of the ticket in Jira (given `set_assignee_to` is set in config)
 - updates the status of the ticket in Jira (given `set_status/start/transition` is set in config)

 ## stop

 If <log\_time\_spent> is set in config, adds and entry to the worklog of the Jira ticket.
 If <set\_status/stop/transition> is set in config and the current Jira ticket state is <set\_status/start/target\_state>, updates the status of the ticket

-# CAVEATS

-Note that for the setting of assignees at workflow transitions like "Start Progress" to work, the workflow transition needs to have a (workflow) "Screen" assigned where the field "Assignee" is part of.
-Otherwise you will get a HTTP 400 response with an error like:

-    Field 'assignee' cannot be set.
-It is not on the appropriate screen, or unknown

 # EXAMPLE CONFIG